WingsDevelopment/dota-leaguev2/README.md

 ssl sertificate hack:
 after generating pulling on server run:

-`chmod 600 ./letsencrypt/acme.json`
+- `chmod 600 ./letsencrypt/acme.json`
   from project root.

 other docker commands

 delete all:

-`docker-compose down -v`
+- `docker-compose down -v`

 use prune to free up memory.

+- `docker system prune -a --volumes`

 db is being copied from local if exist btw.